 Any pet parent knows that dogs will sometimes eat literally anything.
 We've all woken up to a trash bin strewn across the kitchen floor, leftovers devoured, or even socks and shoes torn to shreds.
-But just because a dog will eat anything in front of its face, does it mean that it should eat it?
+But just because a dog will eat anything it can get its paws on, does it mean that it should eat it?

 If you have a dog, you most likely consider it part of the family.
 Millions of pets have their own Instagram accounts, clothing lines, and food preferences.
 You wouldn't feed your child, your significant other, or your best friend just any food, so why do the same to your dog?

 If you're wondering what kind of foods are safe for your dog, you aren't alone.
-There are plenty of us who have been kept awake at night wondering about things like "Can dogs eat sweet potato?" or "Does my dog know I'm thinking about its diet right now?"
+There are plenty of us who have been kept awake at night wondering about things such as, "Can dogs eat sweet potato?" or "Does my dog know I'm thinking about its diet right now?"

 Can Dogs Eat Sweet Potato?